Latortuga13/CSE151Diabetes/README.md

 ## Milestone 4:
 The model that was used in this milestone was SVM.
 We tested this model twice once with the cleaned dataset, and the other with oversampling.
 When it came to the cleaned dataset, we got a result that was similar amongst all regularization coefficients.
 This lead us to update our model by using oversampling.
 After testing the model with various regularization parameters, the results became slightly varied amongst different tests.
 Ultimately, the best result came from a regulaization parameter of 0.01.

+1. We trained our second model using SVM on our data.
+We first ran it with the cleaned data from our previous milestone.
+However this became problematic as the classification report showed that no matter how we changed the regularization coefficient, the results would be similar across all fields (precision, recall, f1, accuracy).
+Thus we updated our data to use oversampling which yielded different results amongst different regularization coefficients.
+However the results were very similar to each other with very minor differences.

+2. When evaluating our model with different regularization coefficients.
+We found that the best coefficient was when c=0.01.
+The accuracy for this test was 0.73690 and for the weighted average of precision, recall, and f1 score we yielded 0.85697, 0.73690, and 0.77304 respectively.

+3. The predictive error between the test and training data were still very close, and thus we yielded that our model is still underfitting.
+To combat this, we determined that our next model should be a decision tree model as we believe it will help us to determine our data's more important features.
+We also determined that a decision tree model better suits our dataset due to the large variance of data types in our dataset.